10 Shopify alternatives to consider for your eCommerce store in 2024

 WooCommerce is a flexible, open-source shopping cart plugin for building a user-friendly online store.

-This WordPress plugin supports most free themes and plugins.
+It’s compatible with most free themes and plugins.
 As such, you can customize your WordPress site and enhance its functionality without paying extra money.

 To access additional features, download third-party add-ons directly from the WooCommerce store.
 It offers over 170 payment processing providers, 200 shipping extensions, and many more store management tools.